Every day to us is Easter: Experience resurrection all year long

 “No,” the man replied.
 “I only want a house that is 1,000 square feet.
 I live alone.
 I don’t need a home that big anymore.
 Give it to somebody else.”

 An elderly couple from a horse farm in Pecan Island were forced to live in a horse trailer when floodwaters came to their home.
-During the home blessing service the Storm Recovery Center held for the family after rebuilding their home, the woman excitedly showed Tate her new refrigerator.
+During the home blessing service held for the family by the Storm Recovery Center after rebuilding their home, the woman excitedly showed Tate her new refrigerator.

 “I can put my glass in the door and I’ll get water and ice.
 Isn’t it amazing?” she said.
 “I am so blessed.”

 A new home, a new refrigerator, a new blessing that comes after a storm.
 Every day can be Easter.

 Out of oppression